makeyourownmaker/mementomori/README.md

 ## Roadmap

  * Check and double-check the milestone calculations
- * Support males and females who are older than the life expectancy estimates
+ * Better support males and females who are older than the life expectancy estimates
- * Add unit tests
- * Improve output
+ * Improve output:
    * Return "x years, y months, z weeks and a days" instead of "42.87 years"
- * New functionality
+ * New functionality:
    * Add option to print dates for next and/or all future milestone(s)
      * eg 15,000 days old on ...